BurkovBA/BurkovBA.github.io/content/blog/2023-09-21-1/index.md

 #### Conjugate directions as an energy norm minimization

+An insightful way of thinking about conjugate gradients is through norm minimization/maximization.

-One can show that conjugate directions is similar to PCA in terms of maximization of energy norm.
+One can show that conjugate directions is similar to PCA in terms of minimization/maximization of a certain norm.

 PCA at each iteration finds a projection that minimizes Frobenius norm of approximation of our matrix by low-rank matrices:

 $|| A - \sum_k^i \lambda_k u_k v_k^T ||_F \to \min$

 TODO: check PCA analogy

+TODO: duality between energy norm and Frobenius norm (maximum of energy norm corresponds to maximum of Frobenius norm)

 Similarly, we can introduce a notion of **energy norm** of vector $x$: $|| x ||_A = x^T A x $.